Exact and sampling methods for mining higher-order motifs in large hypergraphs: Experimental evaluation

 \subsection{Performance evaluation}

-\paragraph{Exact algorithm} In~\Cref{table:experiments} we compare our exact algorithm for higher-order motifs discovery against the baseline algorithm in terms of their execution running time.
+In~\Cref{table:experiments} we compare our exact algorithm for higher-order motif discovery against the baseline algorithm in terms of their execution running time.
 We show that exploiting directly higher-order structures speeds up the computations.
 The efficient algorithm outperforms the baseline in every dataset.
 Moreover, it is worth mentioning that the analysis with motifs of order $4$ of \texttt{dblp} with the baseline algorithm was not feasible in a reasonable amount of time.
 The larger gains are observed in co-authorship data.
-Co-authorship systems are proved to display a nested structure of hyperedges made up of a small number of hyperedges of large average size~\cite{lotito2021higher}.
-In fact, these kind of systems are the ideal scenario for our algorithm.
-We can notice that the gains are not as noticeable in social datasets, that tends to be governed by dense patterns of lower-order interactions~\cite{lotito2021higher}. \paragraph{Sampling algorithm} In~\Cref{tab:results} we show the execution running time in seconds of the sampling algorithm on the different datasets with multiple values of $S$, i.e., the parameter that controls the number of samples.
-The different size scale of the co-authorship and social datasets require different sample sizes to achieve results of comparable quality.
+Co-authorship systems are proven to display a nested structure of hyperedges made up of a small number of hyperedges of large average size~\cite{lotito2021higher}.
+In fact, these kinds of systems are the ideal scenario for our algorithm.
+We can notice that the gains are not as noticeable in social datasets, which tend to be governed by dense patterns of lower-order interactions~\cite{lotito2021higher}.

+In~\Cref{tab:results} we show the execution running time in seconds of the sampling algorithm on the different datasets with multiple values of $S$, i.e., the parameter that controls the number of samples.
+The different size scales of the co-authorship and social datasets require different sample sizes to achieve results of comparable quality.
 Since the analysis of the motifs of order $3$ was already easily doable, we consider only the task of motif discovery of order $4$.
-We show that hyperedge sampling dramatically improves the performance.
+We show that hyperedge sampling dramatically improves performance.
 As expected, the parameter $S$ heavily affects the running time.
 As always, there is a trade-off between the accuracy of the results (higher values of $S$ lead to more accurate estimates) and the execution running time.